junlimfe/Capstone3/README.md

 ![vader1](./Figure/vader1.png)

-* **Distribution of sentiment scores of aggregation based on company and month:** What is worth noticing is the lack of varability of positive or negative socres.
+* **Distribution of sentiment scores aggregated based on company and month:** What is worth noticing is the lack of varability of positive or negative socres.
+Without a reasonable range of scores, the comparison has little statistical power and the conclusion is void of statistical significance.
+How to overcome the issue?
+BERT(Bidirectional Encoder Representations from Transformers) is the answer!

 ![vader2](./Figure/vader2.png)